jamessaslow/dwave-leap-qubos/README.md

 I plan to continue to add to this project with more worked-out examples that aren't too tremendous of difficult jumps compared to the natural progression so far.
 In the future, I would like to add

+#To do
    - Graph coloring
    - Job scheduling
    - Traveling Salesman